 Mortgage Law in Delaware

-In Sussex County, Delaware, a mortgage is a loan given to buy a certain piece of property - usually a house - with the property being purchased with the loan serving as collateral for that same loan.
+In Elsmere, Delaware, a mortgage is a loan given to buy a particular piece of property - usually a house - with the property being purchased with the loan serving as collateral for that same loan.

 Getting a mortgage is a big decision.
 However, if you have decided to buy a house, and determined that you can afford it, a mortgage is probably your best bet.
 Real estate is very, very expensive.
 So expensive, in fact, that it would be impossible for almost anyone to buy a home if they had to pay the full price up front.
 A mortgage allows the seller to get paid immediately (from the bank), with the buyer paying the bank back with interest, over a period of many years, in reasonable installments.

-Can a Sussex County, Delaware Real Estate Attorney help?
+Can a Elsmere, Delaware Real Estate Attorney help?